exercism/website/docs/CONTRIBUTING.md

 Models are light-weight database wrappers.
 We treat models as highly-predictable, meaning that creating and updating models should not have side-effects.
-We therefore use `before_xxx` and `after-xxx` blocks sparsely.
+We therefore use `before_xxx` and `after-xxx` blocks sparingly.
 The only time that changing a model should change other data is if the model does not make sense without that other data.
 For example, users should **always** have authentication tokens.
 So `User.create` can resonably call `AuthToken.create` in its `after_create` block.
 However, although submitting iterations should create notifications, because it is not essential for the existance of the iteration to make sense, `Iteration.create` would **not** be responsible for calling `Notification.create`.

-Model's methods should not cause any side-effects that cannot be infered from the method name.
+Model's methods should not cause any side-effects that cannot be inferred from the method name.
 They should be fast and cheap (in terms of \$\$$).
 They should not interact with external services (such as s3) unless clear that they will do so from the method name.
 For example `IterationFile#content` is currently a dangerous method, as calling `IterationFile.all.map(&:content)` costs $4 to run, which is not clear from the method name.